Chrismon Icon

 INTRODUCTORY STEPS TO THE INVALID 1969 "NEW MESS"

-1943 - Pius XII: "Divino Afflante Spiritu" - began the movement away from St. Jerome's Latin Vulgate that had been authorized by the dogmatic Council of Trent as the only authentic version, free of errors in faith and morals
+• 1943 - Pius XII: Promulgated the Encyclical Letter "Divino Afflante Spiritu" and began the movement away from St. Jerome's Latin Vulgate that had been authorized by the dogmatic Council of Trent as the only authentic version, free of errors in faith and morals

-1945 - Pius XII: "New Latin Psalter," also known as the "Pius XII Psalter," introduced that optionally replaced St. Jerome's traditional psalter
+1945 - Pius XII: Promulgated the Encyclical Letter "In cotidianis precibus," which permitted the "New Latin Psalter," also known as the "Pius XII Psalter," to reokace St. Jerome's immemorial traditional psalter

 FIRST MAJOR STEPS TO THE INVALID 1969 "NEW MESS"